 MAKE YOUR OWN LUCK

 Luck can go both ways.
 I had double luck in that I found the glass and the seller had no idea the gem he had.
 My fellow collector was lucky that his seller knew what the glass was and that helped the collector to find it.
-It’s easy to pass up Camp Snoopy glasses in stores and online because we’ve seen them so many times before.
+It’s easy to pass up Camp Snoopy glasses and cups in stores and online because we’ve seen them so many times before.
 But you never know when you might get lucky!